-E-visit: E-visits refers to communication between a patient and providers through an online patient portal or e-mail, not in real time.
+E-visit: Refers to communication between patients and providers through an online patient portal or email, not in real time.
 Email visits must meet the following criteria: The provider must use encrypted or authenticated email for online medical evaluation visits as described in current CMS criteria.